-Lively cartograph of Arizona by Pulitzer Prize winning artist Reg Manning, illustrating his unique illustration style in the form of a whimsical map of Arizona, the primary topic of many of his most famous work.
+Lively cartograph of Arizona by Pulitzer Prize winning artist Reg Manning, illustrating his unique illustration style in the form of a whimsical map of Arizona, the primary topic of many of his most famous works.

 Reginald W. Manning (1905 - 1986), was a Pulitzer Prize winning American artist and illustrator, best known for his editorial cartoons.
 A long time resident of Arizona, Manning's only art training occurred during high school.
 After graduating, Manning worked as a freelance illustrator, until he was hired in 1926 by The Arizona Republic as a photographer and artist.
 At first, Manning's work appeared in several forms in the paper.
 Although he was interested in drawing comic strips, the popularity of his editorial work led him to focus on editorial cartoons.